 The example below shows an app being clear about what it uses my data for.
 I was surprised, although I probably shouldn’t have been, that they have so much access to the data on my phone outside of the app.

 When I logged into the app and reviewed the settings again, some were now active.
-This is not what I had agreed to.
+But, again, this is not what I had agreed to.

 This made me think about the prevalence of such tactics on websites, apps or services.
-Similar to a dark pattern, and some might argue worse, the implementation of changes as a result of GDPR coming into force has been inconsistent.
-Some businesses try to be compliant, some pay lip service and some do not realise what their responsibilities are in this new world.
+Similar to a dark pattern, and some might argue worse, implementing changes resulting from GDPR coming into force has been inconsistent.
+Some businesses try to be compliant, some pay lip service, and some do not realise their responsibilities in this new world.